smogon/pokemon-showdown/chat-plugins/COMMANDS.md

 	By default, this will track users across name changes.
 However, if `exactName` is true, it will enforce exact matches.

-`this.getLastIdOf(user)`
-*	Returns a user's most recently used userid.
-If a user isn't a guest, this works the same way as `user.userid`, but if the user is a guest (i.e. has logged out), this returns the user's most recent non-guest userid.

 `this.splitTarget(target, exactName)`
 *	Splits a target in the form `<user>, <message>` into its constituent parts.
 	Returns `<message>`, and sets `this.targetUser` to the user, and